-To allow for the build-up processes to continue, the ocean constantly needs to move material around.
-Some transportations also create the break-down of the coastal zones, but then the material becomes transported to another space.
-The movement of sediments, rocks, and materials plays a key role to form our beach areas.
+To allow for build-up processes to continue, the ocean constantly needs to move material around.
+Some transportation events result in the break-down of the coastal zones, and removed material gets transported to different areas.
+The movement of sediments, rocks, and materials plays a key role in our coastal processes.

 What are the key elements in the coastal transportation process?